mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 In Python a function is a named block of code that can perform a reusable action.
 This allows Python code to be broken down into functional, resuable blocks of code.

 There are many module available for Python.
-These modules contain a great number of pre-defined proceedures that can be very useful.
+These modules contain a great number of pre-defined procedures that can be very useful.
 There are libraries that help with Date, Time, Math, etc.

 ## Import Modules

 You can use any Python file as a module by using the import statement.
-Once imported all the proceedures in the import are available.
+Once imported all the procedures in the import are available.
 The standard syntax for importing is:

 ```python
 import rhinoscriptsyntax